cjneely10/YAPIM/demo/demo.md

 This file represents the primary interface for users to modify calling parameters to your pipeline.
 For example, in the `GLOBAL` section, a user can set the maximum allowable threads and memory that this pipeline can use.
 Users may also set their `SLURM` user and partition settings, and can adjust the input to this pipeline.

+Users may also list the number of threads and amount of memory to provide to a particular `Task`.
+When running, YAPIM will automatically schedule its jobs to match resource limitations that are listed using `threads` and `memory`, so be sure these are accurate.
+This info is also used to launch SLURM jobs, if set.

 Let's fill in the section related to the class we just wrote:

 ```yaml